Galiano Island: Government

-Government bodies that oversee the island include Federal, Provincial and the Capital Regional District as well as the Islands Trust whose mandate is to establish land-use bylaws to "preserve and protect" the island, most notably in terms of development.
-For most of the 20th century roughly half of the land on Galiano was owned by the logging firm MacMillan Bloedel.
+Government bodies that oversee the island include Federal, Provincial, and the Capital Regional District, as well as the Islands Trust, whose mandate is to establish land-use bylaws to "preserve and protect" the island, most notably in terms of development.
+For most of the 20th century, roughly half of the land on Galiano was owned by the logging firm MacMillan Bloedel.
 As a result, Galiano was not as extensively developed as neighbouring islands.
 When the firm sold its holdings on Galiano, debate about development issues sharpened, and the Islands Trust set minimum lot sizes to limit development.

-Local elections are held every three years to determine who will be the island's two Trustees.
+Local elections are held every three years to determine the island's two Trustees.

-There is one Indian reserve on the island, Galiano Indian Reserve No. 9, located at the northern tip of the island operating under Penelakut administration.
+There is one Indian reserve on the island, Galiano Indian Reserve No. 9, located at the northern tip, operating under the Penelakut administration.

 Tourism

-Due to the minimal development of Galiano, tourism on the island has remained limited and sustainable.
-There are two proper hotels and several cabin resorts, but most accommodation comes in the form of Bed and Breakfasts, the Montague Provincial Park Campsite or holiday rentals.
-Activities on Galiano Island include hiking, boating, visiting art galleries, golfing and exploring beaches, as well as frequent musical events.
-Pilgrimme Restaurant, which focusses on local farm-to-table and foraged fare, attracts visitors from around the world seeking high-quality Pacific Northwest cuisine.
+Due to Galiano's limited development, tourism on the island has remained both limited and sustainable.
+There are two proper hotels and several cabin resorts, as well as cottage rentals, or camping at one of two parks, the Montague and Dionisio (water access only) Provincial Park Campsites.
+Known as the "Foodie Island", there are many restaurants to choose from year-round.
+Activities on Galiano Island include hiking, boating, spa treatments, kayaking, visiting art galleries, golfing, exploring beaches, watching orcas from shore, as well as frequent musical events and island festivals.

 Infrastructure

-The powerline HVDC Vancouver Island crosses Galiano Island in southwestly direction as overhead powerline section, which ends at a cable terminal on Parker Island.
+The powerline HVDC Vancouver Island crosses Galiano Island in a southwesterly direction as an overhead powerline section, which ends at a cable terminal on Parker Island.